Income scheme for law firm breaches Part IVA

 - Whether the transfer of the Property was produced and effected under and in accordance with the will, thereby attracting the application of section 63(1)(a) of the Duties Act and a concessional duty amount of $50.

-The Court rejected the Taxpayer’s contention that section 63(1)(a) applied, on the basis that the will clearly reflected the deceased’s intention that the estate be divided equally among her children.
+The Tribunal rejected the Taxpayer’s contention that section 63(1)(a) applied, on the basis that the will clearly reflected the deceased’s intention that the estate be divided equally among her children.
 The transfer of the Property to a single child was held to be inconsistent with that intention.

 GSTR 2017/1 – Goods and services tax: making cross-border supplies to Australian consumers